Jamie956/Jamie956.github.io/post/angular.md

-### Lazy loading

-Routing best practices
+**Lazy loading**

+Feature modules can be lazy loaded into the application, giving you the ability to reduce the fle size of the code that’s initially downloaded to users.
+It only loads the module when the user navigates to a route that’s part of the feature module.

-8 Building custom directives and pipes
+## 8 Building custom directives and pipes

+### Setting up the chapter example

+Crafting custom directives

+Crafting custom pipes

 9 Forms